 Short-term payment plans for overdue installments may be agreed upon with the State Treasury.
 The appeal process will not affect loan repayment, and any arrears will accrue the normal penalty interest according to the loan terms.

 Changes in contractual relationship

 Business Finland must be notified in writing of any corporate restructuring (mergers, divisions, etc.) and substantial changes in ownership.
 Business Finland shall notify the State Treasury whether it will support or oppose the proposed business reorganisation.

 The company may not assign the project to a third party without permission from Business Finland.
 If the company intends to sell the business of which the project is a part, Business Finland must be notified of the sale in writing well in advance.
 If Business Finland grants permission for the transfer, the new borrower must submit to the State Treasury a Trade Register extract and the Board of Director’s decision to accept responsibility for the loan.
 The new borrower must then sign the transfer agreement either digitally in the Visma Sign system used by the State Treasury or in the presence of a Notary Public at the Digital and Population Data Services Agency.
 The Agency’s online booking system must be used to make an appointment with the Notary Public.

-Alternatively, you can sign the transfer agreement is signed in the presence of a Notary Public at a register office.
-However, you should first contact the State Treasury in order to allow us to send you the transfer agreement via mail for signing.
+If the transfer agreement is signed in the presence of a Notary Public, the borrower should first contact the State Treasury, however, allowing us to mail the transfer agreement to them for signing.
 The original agreement, signed at the Notary Public, along with its appendices must be returned by post to the State Treasury.

 Business Finland is entitled to cancel a funding decision if the sale would lead to a situation where the continuation of the project can no longer be considered reasonable.
 After receiving a cancellation decision, the State Treasury will recover all loans.